paulrbear/SE_team_Q_Term_Project_2016_Fall/README.md

 >	[ -h ]	or [ help ] : "help"; shows help text.

 * More Regulations
- 1. Filename only comprises of characters from the ACSII code.
+ 1. Filenames only comprise of characters from the ACSII code.
 It cannot contain any other characters.
+ > test1.md   123df.html    $!@%@#.md (incorrect)
  2. Input and output filename cannot contain any white-space.
  3. Incoming file and outgoing file's names should be followed by a file type.